What the T-Time is and isn't

 Community FAQs:

-- Although all the images above show trains, the T-Time has full bus support for all us bus enjoyers!
+- Although many T-Time models are subway themed, the T-Time has full bus support for all us bus enjoyers!

-- The T-Time MinuTe model (pictured above) will cost less than $100.
+- The T-Time MinuTe model (pictured above) will cost $70 with free shipping.

 - The stops/trains shown are completely reconfigurable after purchase from a locally hosted webserver on the device (no app needed).